msys2/msys2.github.io/web/get-involved.md

 ---
-title: Contributing to MSYS2
+title: Get Involved
 summary: If you're interested in helping the MSYS2 project, we will appreciate it
 ---

 Hi.
 If you're interested in helping the MSYS2 project, we will appreciate it.
 Please come to our IRC channel [#msys2 on OFTC](irc://irc.oftc.net:6667/msys2) or [Gitter room](https://gitter.im/msys2/msys2) or [Discord Server](https://discord.gg/jPQdRdDcT9) and talk to us.
 Don't be discouraged if nobody responds straight away, people are often busy or asleep.

 How can you help:

-- prepare and maintain packages
+- Prepare and maintain packages
-- help other users
+- Help other users
-- spread the word
+- Spread the word
-- use MSYS2 for your projects
+- Use MSYS2 for your projects
+- Triage bugs
-- report bugs
+- Report bugs
-- fix bugs
+- Fix bugs
-- upstream patches
+- Upstream patches
-- improve core packages
+- Improve core packages
-- write documentation
+- Write documentation
-- help with organization or infrastructure
+- Help with organization or infrastructure
-- provide mirrors
+- Provide mirrors
-- donate
+- Donated